Bacula

 Bacula is an open-source, enterprise-level computer backup system for heterogeneous networks.
 It is designed to automate backup tasks that had often required intervention from a systems administrator or computer operator.

 Bacula supports Linux, UNIX, Windows, and macOS backup clients, and a range of professional backup devices including tape libraries.
-Administrators and operators can configure the system via a command line console, GUI or web interface; its back-end is a catalog of information stored by MySQL, PostgreSQL, or SQLite.
+Administrators and operators can configure the system via a command line, GUI or web interface; its back-end is a catalog of information stored by MySQL, PostgreSQL, or SQLite.

 Overview

 Bacula is a set of computer programs for managing backup, recovery, and verification of computer data across a network—providing a backup solution for mixed operating system environments.

 Bacula is open-source and released under the AGPL version 3 license with exceptions to permit linking with OpenSSL and distributing Windows binaries.

 Bacula is available under a "dual license" (see Multi-licensing) AGPLv3 or Proprietary license.
 Several entities offer commercial support for the AGPL "Bacula community version" while Bacula Systems sells various levels of annual support contracts for "Bacula Enterprise Edition", which contains various non-GPL components developed in-house.
-In 2015, Bacula Systems was named "Top 20 Most Promising Data Center Solution Providers" by CIO Review.

 In common with other dual-license software, components developed for the Bacula Enterprise Edition are released into Bacula Community edition after some period of exclusivity to the proprietary version.

 Since April 2002, Bacula has over 2 million downloads, which makes it the most downloaded open-source backup program.